Preserve, Educate, Celebrate

 • Joan Rivers: Exit Laughing

-The Comedy Hall of Fame's first documentary celebrates the impact and legacy of Joan Rivers, one of history's most defining comedians, as told by three generations of her peers.
+The Comedy Hall of Fame's first documentary celebrates the impact and legacy of Joan Rivers, one of history's defining comedians, as told by three generations of her peers.

-In the first installment of "The Comedian Filmmaker" series, Jerry Lewis sits in conversation with Martin Scorsese at Museum of the Moving Image to discuss his insights and experience in filmmaking.
+Jerry Lewis sits in conversation with Martin Scorsese at Museum of the Moving Image to discuss his insights and experience in filmmaking.
 This event includes discussion of his films, including "The Bell Boy," "The Ladies Man," "The Errand Boy," and "The Nutty Professor," as well as his brilliant book "The Total Filmmaker."

 • "The Architect" - Norman Lear